Best Distance Drivers 2025

 Flight Numbers

-The flight numbers of a disc help us know the basic flight of a disc, assuming we can throw the disc at the proper speed.
-If we can meet the speed requirements of a disc, we can then look at the last two rating in the flight rating to determine the overstability or understability of a disc.
+The flight numbers of a disc help us know the basic flight of a disc.
+Those numbers are fairly accurate if we can throw the disc at the proper speed.
+If we can throw a disc with sufficient speed, we can then look at the last two rating in the flight rating to determine the overstability or understability of a disc.
 Let’s look at some examples.

-Disc Examples
+Disc Flight Number Examples

 The Scepter and the Sphinx are speed nine discs from Infinite.
 The Scepter’s flight numbers are 9, 4, 0, 4.
 The ‘0, 4’ are the last two numbers, and tell you that this mold would resist turning, even at high speeds (the 0), and will finish strong to the left (the 4).
 It is an example of an overstable fairway driver.